kwea123/Unity_live_caption/README.md

 1. Test if speech recognition works in python:
     1. Change [here](https://github.com/kwea123/Unity_live_caption/blob/master/googlesr.py#L9) to where your `key.json` is located.
-    2. Run `python googlesr.py --lang_code={YOUR LANGUAGE CODE}`.
+    2. Run `python googlesr.py --debug --lang_code={YOUR LANGUAGE CODE}`.
 For the language codes, check [here](https://cloud.google.com/speech-to-text/docs/languages).
 You should see the recognition output on the console.

 2. Output the recognition result to unity:
     1. Create a Text component via `GameObject->UI->Text`.